401A Roger Adams Lab

 Stephen G. Sligar Endowed Professor

-Professor and Head, Departments of Biochemistry and Medical Biochemistry
+Professor, Departments of Biochemistry and Medical Biochemistry

 Professor, Center for Biophysics and Quantitative Biology